LinkedIn InMail vs Connection Requests: Which Gets Better Response Rates?

 - Clear, low-friction CTA: +10–15% response rate

-Use this framework to determine the optimal approach for your specific situation.
+Use this to determine the optimal approach for your specific situation.

 - ☐ Targeting primarily VP-level and above